An alternative foundation of quantum theory: Interpretation of quantum mechanics

 This discussion of superposition may also be generalized to the double-slit experiment and to more general experiments involving multiple paths; see for instance Rovelli [64] for such experiments.
 The inference pattern in the double-slit experiment can be explained by a momentum variable in the plane of the slits orthogonal to the two slits, a momentum which by de Broglie's theory is connected to a wave.
 What is not known, is the position variable in the same direction, in particular, the answer to the question `Which slit?'.
 The answer to a similar question is also unknown in experiments involving multiple paths.

 When $\lambda$ is a continuous scalar or vector variable, we can still interpret the eigenspaces of the operator $A^\lambda$ as questions `What is the value of $\lambda$?' together with answers in terms of intervals or more generally sets for $\lambda$.
-This is related to the spectral decomposition of $A^\lambda$, which gives the resolution of the identity (recall (\ref{9}))
+This is related to the spectral decomposition of $A^\lambda$, which gives the resolution of the identity (compare (\ref{9}) in Appendix 2)

 This resolution of the identity is tightly coupled to the question `What is the value of $\lambda?$', and it implies projections related to indicators of intervals/sets $C$ for $\lambda$, that is, yes-no questions of the type `Does $\lambda$ belong to $C$?', as